Skip to main content

 💡: You have the option to use ‘Assist me’ when summarizing the recording.
 To do this, click on the transcript file.
 This allows you to regenerate the summary or create a custom prompt.

 You can create Next steps from the same place in the meeting where you find the summary.
 At the top right, you’ll see the ‘Next steps’ button.
-Assign the created Next step to yourself, the employee, or one of the meeting guests.
+Assign the created Next step to yourself or (one of) your meeting partner(s).

-These Next steps can of course be found and checked off on the Next steps page in Learned, but they will also be visible in the next 1:1 conversation to reflect on.
+These Next steps can of course be found and checked off on the Next steps page in Learned, but they will also be visible in the next 1:1 meeting to reflect on.

 You can find all your open Next steps via your profile picture at the bottom left – Next steps.
 You can also access the Next steps page directly from your Home page.
 From the Next steps page, you can check off your action items as soon as you’ve completed them.